 Patients with seizures that occur in the setting of acute neurologic illness or injury (eg, stroke, traumatic brain injury, meningitis, anoxic encephalopathy), particularly when severe, are often treated with antiseizure drugs in the acute setting because of the risk of prolonged recurrent seizures or aggravation of a systemic injury.
 (See "Overview of the management of epilepsy in adults", section on 'Post-stroke seizures' and "Spontaneous intracerebral hemorrhage: Treatment and prognosis", section on 'Seizure prophylaxis and treatment' and "Post-traumatic seizures and epilepsy", section on 'Early seizures'.)

 A subset of acute symptomatic seizures is those that occur in the setting of an acute medical illness or metabolic disturbance (table 1).
 In contrast to the setting of an acute stroke or traumatic brain injury, patients with seizures provoked by metabolic derangements are generally not felt to be at risk for future epilepsy, but they are at risk for seizure recurrence in the acute setting .
 Short-term antiseizure drug therapy may be indicated if the metabolic disturbance is expected to persist or if the initial seizure is prolonged (as in the instance of status epilepticus).
-(See "Evaluation of the first seizure in adults", section on 'Acute symptomatic seizures' and "Evaluation of the first seizure in adults", section on 'Acute management of inpatient seizure'.)
+(See "Evaluation and management of the first seizure in adults", section on 'Acute symptomatic seizures' and "Evaluation and management of the first seizure in adults", section on 'When to start antiseizure drug therapy'.)